 Who: Bike East Bay members.
 (Make sure you’re current to vote!)

 What else: Food provided prior to election.
 After the election, drinks and a toast will kick-off our member meeting program.
-RSVP to let us know you are coming!

 How do we vote?
 As an official meeting of the Bike East Bay membership, Roberts Rules of Order officially rule and our current Board Vice President will preside.
 You’ll get to hear about each candidate, and then you’ll have the chance to vote on the slate of candidates.